mmrrqq/redmine-gitlab-migrator/README.md

 - Migration of wiki pages including history:
   - versions become older commits
   - author names (without email addresses!) are the author/committer names
+  - Attachements are kept and stored in <pagename> folder (redmine keeps attachements per page and shows them on all (history)versions of the page)
+    - links / inline images are working

 Does not
 --------